 For the dermatomal map, your midpoint is the L3 (rhymes with) knee.
 More proximally L2 hits the upper thigh and L1 covers the groin.
 Distally, L5 is an important landmark for herniated discs; lesions here affect the big toe.
 For S1, move laterally to the pinky toe.
 S2-4 are found in the perineal area.

 Common childhood MSK conditions (8.5) - Common things are common and will show up on the test.
 Luckily, history and patient demographic can sort out most of your pediatric MSK conditions, scoring you some easy points.
 Congenital hip dysplasia is going to noticed at birth, with abnormal physical exam findings in the Ortolani and Barlow maneuvers.
 Legg-Calve-Perthes disease is an avascular necrosis that is usually seen in 5-7 year old males.

 Slipped capital femoral epiphysis (SCFE, phonetically “skiffy”) conveniently self-describes its pathology, and is classically seen in an obese tween (~11-13 years old).

 For Osgood-Schlatter disease, a repeated-use injury resulting in tibial tubercle avulsion, look no further than a teenage cross-country runner.

 That should help trim the fat away the meat, and concludes Part 1.
-Part 2 will revolve all around JOINTS.
+Musculoskeletal, Part 2 revolves all around JOINTS.